reiugit/Dotnet8_GlobalExceptionHandlers/README.md

 and the next exception handler in the pipeline should be invoked<br>

 <b>The second and third exception handler handle different types of exceptions</b><br>
-In this example at first argument exceptions, then all other exceptions are handled.<br>
-These exception handlers return true to indicate that the exception was successfully handled<br>
+These exception handlers return true to indicate that the exception was successfully<br>
-and no more exception handlers in the pipeline should be handled.
+handled and no more exception handlers in the pipeline should be handled.